 But the band moved on quickly.

-With two songwriters, Marty Willson-Piper and Steve Kilbey (along with longtime guitarist Peter Koppes), the Church had its own creative core.
+With two songwriters, Marty Willson-Piper but mostly Steve Kilbey (along with longtime guitarist Peter Koppes), the Church had its own creative core.

 As they progressed through the Eighties enjoying considerable critical success (critics took them very seriously indeed), their sound progressed into tougher rock’n’roll but also a more spacious, elegant and mysterious kind of pop-rock which sometimes included synthesisers, but rarely over-utilised them as many bands did in that period.